na-na-hi/renget/archive/iftod.md

 **%red%{Transformation}%%**

-\>hunters everywhere slaying Alatreon and gleefully carving it's body up to make weapons and armor
+%darkgreen%\>hunters everywhere slaying Alatreon and gleefully carving it's body up to make weapons and armor
 \>dowhatyouwilli'vealreadywon.jpg
 \>strange occurrences start happening in Astera and Seliana as these hunters start acting strangely
 \>some begin isolating themselves, others fly into a rage at the tiniest slight, others begin to look down on others while seeing themselves as superior